-If the appliance manufacturer supplies checkout and/or service and maintenance instructions, carefully
+If the appliance manufacturer supplies checkout and/or service and maintenance instructions, carefully follow them.
+If such instructions are not provided, then follow the procedure as outlined below.

 Allow time for pressure to stabilize before making adjustments.

 It is recommended that the Modureg is operated a few times to ensure correct setting.